 - Drive cautiously and obey all speed limits.
 Children may be playing in the area and campground roads are often used as pathways.

 - Keep all vehicles on designated roadways to prevent damage to trees and other vegetation.

 - Limited use of off-highway vehicles (OHV) may be permitted in some Alberta Parks’ sites.
 Where it is allowed, riders must stay on designated OHV trails and obey all signs.
 Check locations where OHVs are permitted.
 Please follows rules for responsible OHV use.

-- Pets are not allowed in public swimming areas, on public beaches or in public buildings.
+- Pets are not allowed in or around comfort camping sites.

-- Be considerate of other campers - ensure that your dog doesn't bark excessively.
+- Please ensure your dog doesn't bark excessively.